avrae/taine/README.md

 Taine is the main bot to track Avrae bugs and feature requests in Discord.

-### How to contribute
-Taine should be easy to run locally - as long as you're running Python 3.6+ and have set two environment variables - `TOKEN` and `GITHUB_TOKEN` - to a valid Discord bot token and a valid GitHub personal access token, respectively, you can just run `python bot.py` after you've configured the constants.

-#### Constants
-At the top of `bot.py`, there are some constants:
+## Requirements

+- Python 3.6

+## Configuration

+Set the following environment variables:

-- TOKEN - The bot token, if you'd rather set it here.
+- `DISCORD_TOKEN` - a Discord bot token.
-- GITHUB_TOKEN - A GitHub Personal Access Token, to post bug reports on GitHub.
+- `GITHUB_TOKEN` - a Github Personal Access Token.
-- GITHUB_REPO - The GitHub repository path to post issues on.
+- `GITHUB_REPO` - path to the Github repository, defaults to `avrae/avrae`.

+Other configuration is via `constants.py`:

-- OWNER_ID - The Discord User ID of the bot's owner.
+- `OWNER_ID` - the Discord User ID of the bot's owner.
 Used to check if a user can run owner-only commands.
-- BUG_CHAN - The Discord Channel ID of the channel to listen for bug reports.
+- `BUG_CHAN` - the Discord Channel ID of the channel to listen for bug reports.
-- DDB_CHAN - The Discord Channel ID of the channel to listen for D&D Beyond bug reports.
+- `DDB_CHAN` - the Discord Channel ID of the channel to listen for D&D Beyond bug reports.
-- FEATURE_CHAN - The Discord Channel ID of the channel to listen for feature requests.
+- `FEATURE_CHAN` - the Discord Channel ID of the channel to listen for feature requests.
+- `WEB_CHAN` - the Discord Channel ID of the channel FIXME
-- TRACKER_CHAN - The Discord Channel ID of the channel to post all generated reports.
+- `TRACKER_CHAN` - the Discord Channel ID of the channel to post all generated reports.
+- `OWNER_GITHUB` - the Github username of FIXME
-- REACTIONS - A list of Unicode/Discord reactions that the bot will react to reports with.
+- `REACTIONS` - a list of Unicode/Discord reactions that the bot will react to reports with.

 All constants must be unique.

+## Running the bot

+1. Create a [virtual environment](https://docs.python.org/3/library/venv.html): `python3 -m venv venv`.
+2. Activate the virtual environment: `source venv/bin/activate` on Unix (bash/zsh), `venv\Scripts\activate.bat` on Windows.
+You need to do this each time you open a new shell/command prompt.
+3. Install the required Python packages: `pip install -r requirements.txt`.
+4. Run the bot: `python bot.py`

-#### Pull Requests
+## Pull Requests
 I (zhu.exe#4211) try to review PRs in a timely manner.
 A good PR should be descriptive, unique, and useful.
 Additionally, code should be readable and conform to PEP-8 standards.